 What is torque and how does it relate to swinging a bat?

 We cannot talk about hip rotation and the transfer of weight without talking about torque.
 You may hear that term a lot in golf or even on a Ford F-150 commercial, but torque is the power you generate by rotating on an axis – aka your hips in this scenario.
 Did you know there’s actually a formula for it in physics?!
 By generating torque, you’ll generate more power.
-But in an effort to not get overly complicated with this, let me trying explaining it this way.
+But in an effort to not get overly complicated with this, let me try explaining it this way.

-The stride is about timing and getting your weight transfer through the zone.
-But your hips and legs are ultimately the place where the power is being generated from.
+The stride is about timing and getting your weight transferred through the zone.
+But your hips and legs are ultimately the places where the power is being generated from.
 More specifically, you must load your back hip for more torque and power.
 Imagine that you have this explosive energy lying dormant in your back hip.
 And once you lift your front leg, it starts a chain reaction.
 When the front leg hits the ground, the hands are thrown at the ball and your hips and abdominal area explode from your back hip to your front hip.
-That faster this explosion happens, the more torque you’ll see.
+The faster this explosion happens, the more torque you’ll see.

 Step 3: Throw Your Hands at the Ball and Lead with the Knob of the Bat